Updated Dec. 1, 2017

 Outreach and International Affairs

 Outreach and International Affairs, which spearheads the university's outreach mission, encompasses a number of university-wide programs and facilities.
-These include the Steger Center for International Scholarship in Switzerland; Commonwealth Campus Centers in Southwest Virginia, Hampton Roads (Virginia Beach and Newport News), Richmond, Northern Virginia, and Roanoke; the Office of Economic Development; the Office of International Research, Education, and Development, including Education Abroad and applied research programs in developing countries; Outreach Fellows; Southside outreach programs, including the Reynolds Homestead in Patrick County; The Hotel Roanoke & Conference Center; and The Inn at Virginia Tech and Skelton Conference Center.
-Programs under the Office of Engagement include the Center for Organizational and Technological Advancement, Continuing and Professional Education, the Language and Culture Institute, VT Engage, and Upward Bound and Talent Search.
+These include the Steger Center for International Scholarship in Switzerland; Commonwealth Campus Centers in Southwest Virginia, Hampton Roads (Virginia Beach and Newport News), Richmond, and Roanoke; the Office of Economic Development; the Center for International Research, Education, and Development, including a women-and-gender program and applied research programs in developing countries; Global Education; International Support Services; the Language and Culture Institute; Southside outreach programs, including the Reynolds Homestead in Patrick County; the Executive Briefing Center in Arlington; The Hotel Roanoke & Conference Center; and The Inn at Virginia Tech and Skelton Conference Center.
+Engagement programs also include the Center for Organizational and Technological Advancement, Continuing and Professional Education; Outreach Fellows; and Upward Bound and Talent Search (federally funded TRIO programs).

 Virginia Tech has facilities located across the commonwealth and one in Europe.
 These include the Marion duPont Scott Equine Medical Center in Leesburg; several locations in the Virginia Tech National Capital Region, including the Virginia Tech Research Center — Arlington, Northern Virginia Center, Washington-Alexandria Architecture Center, and two Agricultural Research and Extension Centers; Hampton Roads Center, Virginia Beach, and Hampton Roads Center, Newport News; Virginia Tech Roanoke Center; Virginia Tech Richmond Center; and Virginia Tech Southwest Center in Abingdon.
 The Virginia Tech Foundation owns and maintains the Steger Center for International Scholarship in Riva San Vitale, Switzerland, which is part of the university's study-abroad program.
 The foundation also owns The Hotel Roanoke & Conference Center, which it uses for academic programs, continuing education, seminars, and conferences.